Pe4enable/ICP-token-standarts/ERC721/README.md

 ICRC-7 is the minimal standard for the implementation of Non-Fungible Tokens (NFTs) on the Internet Computer.
 ICRC-37 is an extension of the base ICRC-7 standard.
+DIP721 is unofficial byt widely supported NFT standart on the Internet Computer.

 ## Reference